Inbound AI For Child Care Centers

 Parent calls are sensitive

 Correct.
 The AI should not make policy promises or clinical judgments.
-It should use approved center language, gather context, and route anything sensitive.
+It should use approved center language, gather context, and send anything sensitive to staff.

 Availability changes by classroom

-That is why the call plan should capture age group, date, schedule, and classroom need first, then book only where rules allow or create a clean follow-up.
+That is why the call path should capture age group, date, schedule, and classroom need first, then book only where rules allow or create a clean follow-up.

 We already use waitlist software